Recovery after limb lengthening surgery

 Be sure to:

-Follow the orthopedic care team's instructions on whether it is OK for your child
+Follow the orthopedic care team's instructions about when it is OK for your child

 to put weight on the newly lengthened limb.